Sorana Cîrstea: 2019: First US Open third round in 10 years

-2020: Another US Open third round
+2020: Consecutive US Open third round

 Cîrstea started her 2020 season at the Shenzhen Open.
 She lost in the first round to Chinese wildcard Wang Xiyu.
 Despite qualifying for the Hobart International, she withdrew from the tournament due to a left leg injury.
 Ranked 74 at the Australian Open, she beat 32nd seed, Barbora Strýcová, in the first round.
 She lost in the second round to Coco Gauff.

 Getting past qualifying at the Dubai Championships, Cîrstea fell in the first round to Anett Kontaveit.
 In Doha, she was beaten in the first round by Elena Rybakina.
 The WTA tour was suspended from March through July due to the COVID-19 pandemic.

-When the WTA resumed tournament play in August, Cîrstea played at the Palermo Open.
-She lost in the first round to Sara Errani in three sets.
+When the WTA resumed tournament play in August, Cîrstea played at the Palermo Ladies Open where she lost in the first round to Sara Errani in three sets.
 At the Western & Southern Open in New York rather than Cincinnati, she was defeated in the final round of qualifying by Anna Kalinskaya.

-Ranked 77 at the US Open, Cîrstea upset ninth seed, Johanna Konta, in the second round.
+Ranked No. 77 at the US Open, Cîrstea upset ninth seed, Johanna Konta, in the second round.
 She was eliminated from the tournament in the third round by 20th seed Karolína Muchová.

 Cîrstea suffered a first-round loss at the French Open to 14th seed Rybakina.

-In October, Cîrstea competed at the first edition of the J&T Banka Ostrava Open.
+In October, Cîrstea competed at the first edition of the Ostrava Open.
 She lost in the first round of qualifying to Paula Badosa.
 At the 2020 Upper Austria Linz, she was defeated in the second round by qualifier Océane Dodin.
-Cîrstea's final tournament of the year was at the Al Habtoor Tennis Challenge, an ITF tournament in Dubai.
+Cîrstea's final tournament of the year was at the Dubai Tennis Challenge.
 She won her first singles title since January 2016 by beating fifth seed, Kateřina Siniaková, in the final.
 Cîrstea ended the year ranked 86.